 The more disconnected and fragmented our focus is, the less we’ll be able to live the best version of ourselves across all our roles.

 One of the best books written on this topic is Cal Newport’s “Deep Work: Rules for Focused Success in a Distracted World”, which has fascinating studies and practical strategies to help improve one’s focus.

 In one chapter, Cal recounts an anecdote about a high-performing professional who, as an orthodox Jew, studied the Talmud intensely early in the morning, which helped improve his focus and performance at work.

-I couldn’t resist drawing parallels between this practice and the Islamic tradition of reciting, memorizing and contemplating the meanings of the Qur’an, especially in the early hours after the dawn prayer.
+I couldn’t resist drawing parallels between this practice and the Islamic tradition of reciting, memorizing, and contemplating the meanings of the Qur’an, especially in the early hours after the dawn prayer.

 It helps us develop the deep focus we desperately need to succeed.

-This is because concentrating intensely on divine texts and resisting the temptation to check one’s phone or getting up to do something else improves the focus wiring of your brain, which can have a long-term impact on your ability to get critical long-term projects done.
+This is because concentrating intensely on divine texts and resisting the temptation to check one’s phone or get up to do something else improves the focus wiring of your brain, which can have a long-term impact on your ability to get critical long-term projects done.

 Tips to exercise your focus muscles

 How do you develop this habit each morning so you can foster an intensely focused mind?